OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 -rw-rw-r-- u0_a118    170 2016-04-23 16:51 key.xml
 ```

-> Please note that `MODE_WORLD_READABLE` and `MODE_WORLD_WRITEABLE` were deprecated starting on API Level 17.
-Although newer devices may not be affected by this, applications compiled with an `android:targetSdkVersion` value less than 17 may be affected if they run on an OS version that was released before Android 4.2 (API Level 17).
+> Please note that `MODE_WORLD_READABLE` and `MODE_WORLD_WRITEABLE` were deprecated starting on API level 17.
+Although newer devices may not be affected by this, applications compiled with an `android:targetSdkVersion` value less than 17 may be affected if they run on an OS version that was released before Android 4.2 (API level 17).

 ##### SQLite Database (Unencrypted)